-Our wonderful home, Tony’s Conoco, needs care - including paint and roof repair.
+Our wonderful home, Tony’s Conoco, needs care.
 Maintaining this historic treasure is inherent to our mission and is a way that we keep our history alive and vital.
 Please consider making a donation towards this important campaign by clicking on the donate button at the bottom of this page.
 Thank you for your support!Donate Now

 Preserve Tony's!!
 X

 Donate Today!
 Preserve Tony's Campaign

 People used to hang out at Tony's Conoco, and that hasn’t changed.
 To this day, you'll see people occupying our front benches.

 Tony’s, or "The Hardware," was the longest running business in Crested Butte, beginning as a blacksmith shop in 1883 and later becoming a garage and hardware store before closing in 1996.
 Items on display in the front portion of the Museum are the exact items that were for sale throughout the years of Tony’s Conoco, serving as a memorial to a beloved local hangout.

 In 2001, the Crested Butte Mountain Heritage Museum had outgrown its space.
 Board members with a love for Crested Butte’s past and a vision for the Museum’s future developed a plan to purchase and preserve Tony’s Conoco, a beloved local landmark, while also getting the Museum the space it needed.
 Museum fans rallied around the idea and raised $1.2 Million in 11 months to buy the building and turn it into a museum.

 On July 2, 2003, the Museum opened its new doors in the historic Tony’s Conoco building.
 Now every year, Museum fans and supporters alike gather on July 2 to celebrate the “graduation” of the Museum into its new space at the Black and White Ball.